Learning To Be A Nurse Glasgow 1983

 Ultravox … 🎶 it means nothing to meeeeee , aaah Vienna 🎶

-Dancing to “rock the casbah” on repeat at “discos” adorned in frilly shirts, rara – skirts and stilettos, faces painted with orange foundation, blue eyeliner and blusher stripes.
+We danced to “rock the casbah” on repeat at “discos” adorned in frilly shirts, rara – skirts and stilettos, faces painted with orange foundation, blue eyeliner and blusher stripes.

 I balanced work and pub life with aerobics, jumping around in Jane Fonda g-string leotard and head band.
-Vividly recall floor to ceiling mirrors on every wall, learning the grapevine move across the floor, the whole class turning round, back row becoming front and me as a newbie finding myself front row centre, mortified, tripping over ma feet!
+Vividly recall floor to ceiling mirrors on every wall, learning the grapevine move across the floor, the whole class turning round, back row becoming front and as a newbie finding myself front row centre, mortified, tripping over ma feet!
 I soon learned the steps and eventually became a front row queen!
 Haha.

 Mercury thermometers placed under tongues , radial pulse palpated, manual BP’s always.
 No acute deterioration or early warning tools